gnhen/FinalProject-WebDev/README.md

 ## The website we chose is the <a href="https://www.casastudioacademy.com/">Cincinnati Actor's Studio & Academy</a>.

-# Sitemap for Casa Studio Academy
+# Original Sitemap for Casa Studio Academy
+#### Our website is hosted within the code section of this repository.

 - [Homepage](https://www.casastudioacademy.com/)
 - [About](https://www.casastudioacademy.com/about)